 - 1. Qualitative Standard (CGPA) In order to meet the qualitative standard for SAP, students must maintain a minimum cumulative GPA (CGPA) that corresponds to the specific point of the program noted in the table above.
-The cumulative GPA (CGPA) will be reviewed at every evaluation point. - 2.
-Quantitative Standard (Rate of Progress) A student must receive passing grades in a minimum of 67% of all courses.
+The cumulative GPA (CGPA) will be reviewed at every evaluation point - 2.
+Quantitative Standard (Rate of Progress) In order to meet the quantitative standard for SAP, students must maintain a minimum rate of progress that corresponds to the evaluation point of the program noted in the table above.
 Courses receiving grades of W, WF, F, and I are not considered completed hours or credits but are considered attempted hours or credits for calculation of the rate of progress.
-The Rate of Progress (ROP) will be reviewed at the same evaluation point as the cumulative GPA. - 3.
-Time Frame Standard (Maximum Number of Credit or Clock Hours) A student may attempt a maximum of 150% of the total number of credit or clock hours required for his/her program.
+The Rate of Progress (ROP) will be reviewed at every evaluation point. - 3.
+Maximum Time Frame (Maximum Number of Credit or Clock Hours) A student may attempt a maximum of 150% of the total number of credit or clock hours required for their program.
 A student who exceeds this maximum without successfully completing all coursework will be dismissed from the institution.
-Furthermore, a student whose progress to date will not enable him/her to graduate from the program within this maximum timeframe will be dismissed from the institution.
+Furthermore, a student whose progress to date will not enable them to graduate from the program within this maximum timeframe will be dismissed from the institution.
+Maximum Time Frame (MTF) will be reviewed at every evaluation point.